CompSoftMatterBiophysics-CityU-HK/Applying-DRL-to-HP-Model-for-Protein-Structure-Prediction/README.md

     q_state_dict_path = "./Sample_DQN_weights/512L3/48mer-512L3-example-state_dict.pth"
 ```
 Essentailly, the training script `cwkx_DQN_lattice2d.py` saves the model as a `state_dict`.
-`cwkx_DQN_inference.py` loads the model for Inference.
+`cwkx_DQN_inference.py` loads the model for inference.

 Four example trained weights for can be loaded from the `Waseda_Gym_Lattice/Sample_DQN_weights/` folder.
-Three example weights for 256L2 architecture (for 20mer-B, 36mer, and 48mer), and an example weight for 512L3 architecture (for 48mer).
+Three example weights for 256L2 architecture (for 20mer-B, 36mer, or 48mer), and an example weight for 512L3 architecture (for 48mer).

 After choosing the trained weight and N-mer, simply run the script by:
 ```bash